pranavjha/chai-a11y/README.md

  - `height` is the height of the phantomJS browser to run the tests on.
 This option is honoured only for server side tests

+ - `port` is the port on which the http server serving the html should start.
+This option is honoured only for server side tests

 ## Installation and Setup